 Varietal aromas of blueberry are accented by delicate notes of caramel and lilac in the 2018 J. Lohr South Ridge Syrah.
 The native spice and structure of this Northern Rhone cultivar is lengthened and lifted by a small portion of Roussanne and Viognier in the blend.

 — Brenden Wood, red winemaker & Steve Peck, director of winemaking

 Paso Robles AVA, San Luis Obispo County, CA

-Expect mouthfeel and texture to improve over the first 2 years in the bottle, with the capacity to hold another 8 years or more.10+ Years
+Expect texture to improve over the first 2 years in the bottle, with the capacity to hold another 8 years or more.10+ Years

 Pair with a slow-roasted pork shoulder and herbed potatoes.
 For simple, casual fare, try a classic BLT.